YashdalfTheGray/ieee-workshop/talk/building-the-client.md

 Hint: Handling [click events](http://learnangular2.com/events/) with Angular 2.

 2) Create an element on the page akin to an indicator.
-An indicator is one color (usually green) for when a some sensor value meets certain criteria and turns red when it doesn't.
+An indicator is one color (usually green) for when some sensor value meets certain criteria and turns another color (usually red) when it doesn't.

 Hint: Look into [`ngClass`](https://angular.io/docs/ts/latest/api/common/NgClass-directive.html).